 - Using Essential Oils for Tummy Aches, Head Tension and More (with more of my skeptical thoughts)

-You can tell by those posts that I am a skeptic at heart and pretty detailed when it comes to sorting through all the information out there to find out what really works.
-One of my readers (a friend of mine) once called me an “investigative reporter” of sorts.
+Hopefully you can tell by those posts that I am a skeptic at heart and pretty detailed when it comes to sorting through all the information out there to find out what really works.
+In fact, many of my readers and friends have called me an “investigative reporter” of sorts.

 My husband says that I “second guess everything.”